-California dairy digester development is booming - more than double from 2016.
-The reduction of greenhouse gas emissions from these projects is estimated to be more than 49 million metric tons of CO2-equivalent over the next 25 years.
-That's equal to the greenhouse gas emissions from more than 10.7 million passenger vehicles, or the CO2 emissions from electricity used by 8.9 million homes for a year.
+California dairy digester development is booming - expanding more than eight times in size since 2016.
+The reduction of greenhouse gas emissions from these projects is estimated to be more than 55 million metric tons of CO2-equivalent over the next 25 years.
+That's equal to the greenhouse gas emissions from more than 11.8 million passenger vehicles, or the CO2 emissions from electricity used by 10.7 million homes for a year.